DenisMikhaylov/AZ-020-Microsoft-Azure-solutions-for-AWS-developers/mapping.md

 > Note: There is no lab for AZ-020 Module 5.
 See course content for demonstrations.

-> Note: Topics for Modules 5, 9, 10, 11 in AZ-020 do not align with with the same numbered Modules in AZ-204.

 ## AZ-020 module mapping to AZ-204 labs

 The subset of 10 AZ-204 labs used in this course are mapped per module as follows